 Padre Island National Seashore, Texas

-These beach campsites are the most secluded and can be reached by mile long hikes while carrying all your gear in your pack.
+These beach campsites in USA are the most secluded and can be reached by mile long hikes while carrying all your gear in your pack.

 Lost Coast, California